Energetic closure of the spatially resolved global food system

 In principle, the total import quantity should be equal to the total export quantity, since all exported food must go somewhere (except for relatively small amounts of food that are lost in transit).
 However, trade data asymmetries are known to exist due to re-exports, insurance policies, tariffs on imports, misreporting and under-reporting, among other factors \cite{MacDonald_2015, Kastner_2011, Markhonko_2014, Kellenberg_Levinson_2019}.
-This error is propagated into other areas of the FBS so that equation~\ref{eq:fbs_supply_util} is satisfied.
-In the FBS, global total import quantity exceeds total export quantity (by about 20 Megatons of food in 2015), which places approximately 14\% of global food trade and 4\% of the human food supply, in apparent violation of equation~\ref{eq:IE}.
+In order that equation~\ref{eq:fbs_supply_util} is satisfied, the FBS therefore must have discrepancies in other fields as well in order to make the equation balanced with imbalanced imports and exports.
+In the FBS, global total import quantity exceeds total export quantity (by about 20 Megatons of food in 2015), which places approximately 14\% of global food trade (4\% of the human food supply) in apparent violation of equation~\ref{eq:IE}.